ritgit24/Progbattle_final/README.md

 My backendnew contains the backend files, written in python and the former folder contains the frontend written in nextjs.

 Backend :

-1.My routing file is app.py, which contains my database manager and has the routes :
+1. My routing file is app.py, which contains my database manager and has the routes :
 /login, /signin, /team, / uploadbot, /getteams, / teams, etc.

-2.I have used psycopg2 as my database connection manager.
+2. I have used psycopg2 as my database connection manager.
 I have used FASTAPI app to handle my requests, and uvicorn to start the ASGI server on localhost-8000.

 3.I have used pydantic Basemodels as models for various entities in my system.
 For example, class UserCreate(BaseModel):